Health Insurance in Malaysia for Expats: What You Need to Know in 2023

 • The profit-sharing with operators is often unclear

-Given the mixed reviews on takaful, I won’t recommend it in this article.
+Given the mixed reviews on takaful, I would not recommend opting for it in this article.

 Group Insurance